l-lattermann/Cloud-programming-static-website/README.md

 **Clone or Copy the Module**

    Clone the directory from GitHub using the Git Bash.
-Therefor navigate to directory you want to clone the project at and enter:
+Therefore navigate to directory you want to clone the project at and enter:
 ````cmd
 git clone https://github.com/l-lattermann/AWS-static-website-with-Terraform.git
 ````